simonesilvestroni/m2m-website/_originalmusicproductions/after-1989.md

 ## Production notes

-Mid 2017: after [completing the demos](/work/original-music-productions/after-1989-demos/) using Propellerhead's Reason, my friend and music partner Paolo left the project and the country.
-Following the end of such a long-term professional relationship, I decided to take some time and focus on graduating as a **master engineer at Berklee**.
+Mid 2017: after I [completed the demos](/work/original-music-productions/after-1989-demos/) using Propellerhead's Reason, my friend and music partner Paolo left the project.
+I decided to take some time and focus on graduating as a **master engineer at Berklee**.
 I then spent most of 2018 working as a mix engineer and producer for clients in the UK and the US, including [performing in a dozen of live concerts](/blog/live-shows/) around the south of England.

 At the end of the year, as the 30th anniversary of the fall of the Berlin Wall was approaching, I found myself alone with a project I've been working on for a long time.
 Surprisingly, this gave me a decisive push towards **revising the whole concept**.
 Even before Paolo left, I'd been unhappy about the creative direction for a while, so at the start of 2019 I drafted a new synopsis with a simpler set of songs and started putting together a new group of collaborators.